Rangers & Patrols

 Preak Tachan Station

-Preak Tachan Station is one of two ranger outposts within the 18,073-hectare JW-Concession area that is accessible by boat and along a narrow 6.5 km forested trail from National Road 48.
+Preak Tachan Station is one of two manned forest rangers outposts within the 18,073-hectare JW-Concession area that is accessible by boat and along a narrow 6.5 km forested trail from National Road 48.

 The station is manned throughout the year by eight Forest Rangers, employed by both Wildlife Alliance and the Ministry of Environment of Cambodia.
 The ranger station is strategically located in a position near the river that has long been the most accessible point for poachers and loggers to transport their stolen goods out of the pristine forests of Botum Sakor National Park.